commerce-docs/PlayPI/README.md

 # Commerce API Explorer

 With just three GraphQL queries, this simple React app highlights only a small part of Adobe's extensive Commerce API.
-The three queries focus on fetching product data to drive a simple products page from a larger storefront.
+The three queries focus on fetching product data to drive a simple products page that might exist in a larger storefront.
 The app fetches all its content from our example Venia store: [venia.magento.com](https://venia.magento.com).

-This app is built as a just a simple example that shows just a bit of the data you can retrieve from the Commerce API and how you can put it to use with a variety of frontends.
+Make no mistake, this project is not a beacon of best practices.
+And it's not intended to be.
+[Other teams at Adobe are working on that](#the-future-of-adobe-commerce-frontend-components).

+The intent of this project is to show you some of the data — product data — you can retrieve from our Commerce API.

+The project features some **GraphQL queries** and how you can use that data in a storefront.
+Best practices and specifics for building components that use the data are beyond the scope of this project.
+Again, we have several teams working on that.

 ## Project structure